buaabarty/CREF/README.md

 # TutorCode & CREF

 ## I) TutorCode
-The benchmark **Tutorcode** consists of 1,239 incorrect C++ codes written by 427 distinct authors and associated information such as tutor guidance, solution description, failing test cases and the ground truth corrected code.
+The benchmark **Tutorcode** consists of 1,239 incorrect C++ codes written by 427 distinct authors and associated information such as tutor guidance, solution description, failing test cases, and the ground truth corrected code.

-> To prevent data leakage, the dataset is not placed directly in this directory.
+> The TutorCode is not placed directly in this directory to prevent data leakage.
 TutorCode can be accessed via the API using the script provided below.
-While it is possible to store the data locally at your convenience, uploading it to the public web is prohibited.
+While storing the data locally at your convenience is possible, uploading it to the public web is prohibited.

 ### A. Fetch data